Samsung Dryer Error Codes (Simple Guide)

 • Ensure the connector (often labeled J3) is properly seated on the sub-PCB (control panel board).

-AC4: Communication error between main board and WIFI module
+AC4: Communication error between main board and the WiFi module

-• Possible Causes: Faulty signals, incorrect or loose connector connections, faulty soldering on the WIFI module.
+• Possible Causes: Faulty signals, incorrect or loose connector connections, and faulty soldering on the WIFI module.

 • Solutions: